An old friend from long ago asked me today if I was alone in the world now?

 It’s true that very few of the new neighbors we thought were budding friendships (many also older and without profound loss yet) rallied, and certainly don’t “get it”.
 Six years out and I’ve found I’m happier avoiding these folks.
 They aren’t my “peeps” and likely would not have been if Pat was still living.

 It’s also very true…..that when those folks walked out, some fantastic people walked in.
 That includes some friends with whom I’ve reconnected after decades before Facebook.
 A few more precious friends who never left my virtual side remain.
 They know that, while I climb new mountains every day, I’m still a little fragile.
 I’ve also met some spectacular people through my grief work.
 My friends are scattered all over the country, yet I get to talk and work with them every day.
 I have a handful of local friends that are just the best!
+I met most of those while volunteering at our local hospital.
 All big and warm-hearted people that are a true blessing.

 The friends that I claim now, are among the most compassionate, caring, loving crowd I could hope to have.
 I feel kind of like the kid who’s told she was the “lucky one”.
 Mom & Dad CHOSE you….you’re adopted!

 I AM the lucky one!
 I am not alone in the world.
 The glass is 1/2 full.
 We just have to adjust our view.
+Isn’t that the key to a good life, always?
 Smiles.

 While you are here, be sure to take a look around the website at the many other blog posts with tips and strategies for all of us on the widowed path.
 If you enjoy them, be sure to subscribe to receive new posts directly into your email mailbox.
 It’s free to sign up and we guard your information as if it were our own, never selling or sharing your information.